 In Chapter 15 of the California Building Code, there are rules about the design, materials, construction, and quality of roof assemblies and structures for commercial buildings.
 The California Building Code addresses weather protection, fire classification, roof insulation, roof covering regulations, and the best materials to employ.

 It takes into account everything a building may have besides a typical residential roof.
-No matter what kind of building you hire a roofer for, they should know the California roofing laws well enough to make sure everything is done right.
-During the roofing project, an inspector from the city where the project is being done will check on it to make sure it is up to code.
+Roofers, regardless of the building type, must possess a thorough understanding of California’s roofing laws to ensure proper compliance.
+A city inspector will monitor the roofing project to ensure it complies with local building codes during its execution.
 If necessary they will make changes in the middle of the project.

 Cool Roofs in California.